henrik42/solo/README.md

     solo-project$ echo "(solo.core/get-current-loggers)" | nc 127.0.0.1 5555

-And ofcourse we can use nREPL client:
+And of course we can use nREPL client:

     solo-project$ rlwrap java -cp lib/\* clojure.main
     Clojure 1.8.0